gskril/gregskril.com/README.md

-# Greg Skriloff Personal Website
+# gregskril.com

-Built with HTML, CSS, and [Eleventy](https://www.11ty.dev/) as a nunjucks-based static site generator.
+Built with HTML, CSS, and [Eleventy](https://www.11ty.dev/).

-## Download
+## Run locally

 1. Clone repo
-2. Install eleventy with `npm install`
+2. Install dependencies with `npm install`
-3. Run `npm run build` to build the project locally
+3. Start the development server with `npm run dev`

-## Production

-Automatically deploys to Netlify from Git
+4. Open http://localhost:8080 in your browser to see the result